haritha-1234/NLP_Twitter_Sentiment_Analysis/README.md

 pip install -r requirements.txt
 ```
 <br>

-The added [requirements file](<./requirements.txt>) contains all libraries and dependencies we need to execute Pandas and <br>Numpy.
+The added ```requirements.txt``` contains all libraries and dependencies we need to execute Pandas and <br>Numpy.
 <br>
 In case of any error using the above commands, try removing the version number of the packages from the ```requirements.txt``` file.
 For me, it worked like that only.

 <br>

 ## Stakeholder info
 - Stakeholders can be any company who has a search engine such as Google.
 Or any other media company whos job is to<br> deal with text data.
 Or can be an online selling company which sells certain products and have to deal with the reviews of the<br> customers for their better performances.

 ## Data Structure
 The data here are the comments from Twitter.
-And is stored in the ```data```folder in this repository.
+And is stored in the ```data``` folder in this repository.
 We first have to filter the required data and then do the analysis.
 - Input: Twitter tweets (text data)
 - Output: Sentiment (0 or 1)